Wintellect/MSLearn/Automate Office 365 Tasks with Python/includes/2-analyze-data-create-word-doc.md

 	pip install python-docx
 	```

 1. Create a directory to serve as your project directory and `cd` into it.
-Then use this command to download a CSV file containing the latest daily information on flight delays:
+Then use this command to download a CSV file containing the latest information on flight delays:

 	```bash
 	curl https://topcs.blob.core.windows.net/public/flights.csv -o flights.csv